onflow/flow/docs/content/guides/dapp-deployment/mainnet-deployment.md

 "Sporking" (soft forking) is the process of upgrading Flow network node software, and migrating the state from the previous version.

-Currently, **historical event data is not migrated between sporks,** so you'll need to design your application with this in mind**.** We recognize the usefulness of historical event data and plan on adding a means of accessing it in the near future.
+Currently, **historical event data is not migrated between sporks,** so you'll need to design your application with this in mind.
+We recognize the usefulness of historical event data and plan on adding a means of accessing it in the near future.

 ### "Real Value" on Mainnet